APG of ECM reduces work hours; state orders shelter in place

 What are some of the more common businesses or services that will be closed?

-Dine-in restaurants, bars and nightclubs, entertainment venues, gyms and fitness centers, zoos, museums, arcades, playgrounds, bowling alleys, movie theatres, concert halls, country clubs, salons, barber shops, and tattoo parlors.
+Dine-in restaurants, bars and nightclubs, entertainment venues, gyms and fitness centers, zoos, museums, arcades, playgrounds, bowling alleys, movie theaters, concert halls, country clubs, salons, barber shops, and tattoo parlors.

 State officials were quick to note that grocery stores would remain open and there was no need for the public to rush out and stock up on supplies.